stared/stared.github.io/README.md

 ## Setup

-Look at the [Content documentation](https://content.nuxt.com/) to learn more.
+Look at the [Nuxt 3 Content documentation](https://content.nuxt.com/) to learn more.

 If you want to run it locally: